 Kalo Dungar: A panoramic view of the entire Rann area can be experienced at Kalo Dungar.
 It is the highest peak of Rann and a picture-perfect spot for scenic beauty.
 The place is also significant for the ancient Dattatreya Temple, with lots of folklore attached to it.

 Bhuj: Another interesting place is the Bhuj – the Gateway to Kutch.
 With well decorated and brightly lit localities, Bhuj throws open the gates to the tourists to enjoy the desert carnival.

-Aina Mahal, Parag Mahal, Lakhpat port, Mandvi beach, Shri Swaminarayan mandir, Mata no Madh and Dholavira are some of the interesting places to visit in and around Bhuj.
+Aina Mahal, Parag Mahal, Lakhpat port, Mandvi beach, Shri Swaminarayan Mandir, Mata no Madh and Dholavira are some of the interesting places to visit in and around Bhuj.
 From Gujarat’s handicrafts to ethnic dresses and cuisine, the city of Bhuj has space for everything.

 Apart from the rich ecology and legendary places nearby, Rann is also the base for the Indian army, with officials patrolling day and night.
-Owing to its closer proximity to Pakistan, tourists can see the Indo – Pak border.
+Owing to its close proximity to Pakistan, tourists can see the Indo – Pak border.

 Ideal Location for Lights Camera and action

 Since past couple of years, The Rann of Kutch has become one of the most preferred locations for fashion photography, TV commercials and movie shooting.
 It is one of the ideal location and a paradise for all photographers and filmmakers.